mr-raw/hra_recycling/info.md

 ## Installation

-This integration is currently in development. ==It will not work if you try it right now== It will not work until I release 0.1.0.
+This integration is currently in development.
+It will ==not== work if you try it right now.
+It will not work until I release 0.1.0.

 Norwegian text will appear here.